Hyaenodonta: Size

-They generally ranged in size from 30-140 cm at the shoulder.
-It was estimated that Simbakubwa kutokaafrika may have weighed up to 1500 kg, with Megistotherium estimated to have reached an even larger size of 1794-3002 kg.
+They generally ranged in size from 30-140 cm at the shoulder, with most hyaenodonts weighing within the 5-15 kg range, equivalent to a mid-sized dog.
+However, hyaenodonts have been known to reach larger sizes.
+Hyaenodon horridus was one of the largest North American species, with limb regressions suggesting the adults weighed 41.42 kg on average, with the largest adults weighing no more than 60 kg.
+Hyaenodon megaloides was the largest North American Hyaenodon species being three times heavier than H. horridus, weighing 30-120 kg.
+However, Van Valkenburgh (1994) suggested this species may have weighed 165 kg, making it about the size of a lion.
+Simbakubwa kutokaafrika may have weighed up to 1500 kg, with Megistotherium estimated to have reached an even larger size of 1794-3002 kg.
 However estimate is suspect due to being based on skull-body size ratios derived from felids, which have much smaller skulls for their body size.
 Additionally, it was estimated that the maximum size a terrestrial mammalian carnivores could reach was 1,100 kg, further suggesting the higher body mass estimates for Megistotherium was unlikely.

-Other large hyaenodonts include the hyainailourine Hyainailouros and the much earlier-living Hyaenodon gigas and Hyaenodon mongoliensis (The largest species of the genus, Hyaenodon), both species had a skull length of 60 cm and are estimated to be similar in size to Hyainailouros.
-Most hyaenodonts, however, were in the 5-15 kg range, equivalent to a mid-sized dog.
+Other large hyaenodonts include the hyainailourine Hyainailouros and the much earlier-living Hyaenodon gigas and Hyaenodon mongoliensis (two of the largest species of the genus, Hyaenodon), all three taxa had a skull length of 60 cm.